Let’s work together!

 Living in France introduced a lot of “creative constraints” that forced me to think differently about my approach to business.
 It wasn’t always sunshine and roses along the way, but somehow I managed to create a life I love.
 Even with years of professional experience and two masters degrees, it’s my blog, Prêt a Voyager (translation: ready to travel; mantra: travel is not where you go, but how you see the world), that I founded in 2007 that remains my best business card to this day.
 Because of it, I haven’t applied for a job in 10+ years.

-In an internet rich world, in search of human connection, I translated my blog into tours, an online class (coming soon), and deep dive coaching days in Paris on Navigate Paris where I give people the confidence to explore, and get lost.
+In an internet rich world, in search of human connection, I translated my blog into tours, a Navigate Paris online experience, and deep dive days (coaching + tour) in Paris, where I give people the confidence to explore, and get lost.

 I’ve worked with incredible clients around the world including Moët Hennessy, Louis Vuitton, Airbnb, IDEO, SignSalad, The American University of Paris, Parsons Paris, Design*Sponge, and mentored during the Adobe Creative Residency.
 No two projects are ever the same.
 One day I may be extracting UX insights from global user research, and another writing a storyboard for a video script, presenting a workshop on storytelling, interviewing someone doing inspiring work, or giving a tour of Paris to a team of designers.

 Some of my greatest joy comes from working with coaching clients where I get to combine all my interests and expertise to propel them forward in whatever they may be doing.
 I’ve worked with established illustrators, creatives with too many ideas, career changers, and people who feel stuck.
 If there’s anything I’ve learned in my own work is that sometimes you just need that outside perspective to help provide the boost you need to get you where you want to be.